Product teams create value

 Gibson Biddle, ex VP Product Netflix

-Gibson Biddle articulates this very succinctly.
+Gibson Biddle articulates the purpose of product teams very succinctly.
 We need to:

 - Delight our customers by creating lots of value for them.
 Far more than they can get elsewhere